Emergency Lighting Testing How Often?

 These 2 standards both use a single set of legends, sometimes referred to as “ISO7010” legends.
 They are easily distinguished by their use of an image of a man running through a door.
 These legends are available as optional extras with all our LED exit signs fittings.

-There are three ISO7010 legends in common use:
+There are the three ISO7010 legends in common use:

 Note that ISO7010 and BS5266 are explicit that “straight ahead” is to be indicated with an up-arrow.